 Karol Rybárik Institute of International Relations

-Comenius University in Bratislava, Faculty of Law, Department of International Law and International Relations and its Diplomatic Academy – Karol Rybárik Institute of International Relations offers further study to the university graduates (having completed the second degree of university study) pursuant to the Act No. 568/2009 Coll. on Lifelong Learning and on Amendments and Supplements to Certain Acts.
-The study is especially aimed for those applicants who intend to pursue diplomatic career, consular career, career of officers within the EU institutions and public administration.
+The Diplomatic Academy of Karol Rybárik as a centre of further education of Comenius University in Bratislava, Faculty of Law offers 2-years follow-up study to the university graduates (having completed the second degree of university study) pursuant to the Act No. 568/2009 Coll. on Lifelong Learning and on Amendments and Supplements to Certain Acts.
+The study is especially aimed to those applicants who intend to pursue diplomatic career, consular career, career of officers within the EU institutions and public administration.
 Moreover, it is also aimed for translators and interpreters specialised in EU law terminology and diplomacy, development aid experts or for the governmental or non-governmental sector.